KelWill/uselessAPI/README.md

           url: '/anewroute',
           shortDescription: 'click for exciting things!'
         },
         {
           url: '/urlsareaewsome',
         }
       ],
       [needDate: true,
       paramKeys: ['name', 'anotherkey']]
       description: 'This is a pretty sweet endpoint that you should totally click' };

+# Tech Stack

+Node with Express on the back-end.
+Back-end has Request module as well, for easy AJAX requests from the server.
+Front end was written in Angular.